Harstine Island, Washington

 Harstine Island (also known simply as Harstine or Hartstene) is an island in Mason County, Washington, United States.
 The US Census recognizes it as an unincorporated community.
 The island is located west of Case Inlet in southern Puget Sound, 16 km north of Olympia.
 It has a land area of 48.305 km2, and had a population of 1,412 as of the 2010 census.

-Pickering Passage, to the northwest, separates the island from mainland, while Case Inlet, to the east, separates it from Key Peninsula.
+Pickering Passage, to the northwest, separates the island from the mainland, while Case Inlet, to the east, separates it from the Key Peninsula.
 Squaxin Island lies to the southwest, separated by Peale Passage.
 To the south, Harstine Island is separated from the mainland by Dana Passage.
 The island is home to Jarrell Cove State Park and Harstine Island State Park.

 History

 On August 18, 1838 a group of ships led by commanding officer, U.S. Navy Lt.
 Charles Wilkes (1798–1877) and referred to as the Wilkes Expedition or the United States Exploring Expedition left from Hampton Roads in Virginia on the east coast of United States for a round the world expedition.
 In 1841 the expedition explored much of the west coast including Puget Sound.
 The island was named by Lt.
 Wilkes for Lt.
 Henry J. Hartstene ~1801–March 31, 1868. (or Hartstein).

+Robert and Philura Jarrell are recorded as the first settlers of European descent to arrive on the island in 1878.
+Jarrell Cove, on the northern side of the island, and Jarrell Cove State Park bear their name today.
+The Harstine Island Community Hall was constructed in 1914 and became a nexus of social life on the island, playing host to the local grange, women's clubs, and as a community gathering space.

 From 1922 to 1969, a ferry owned and operated by Mason County, Washington crossed Pickering Passage to link Harstine Island to the mainland.
 The ferry was replaced by a bridge in 1969.